Adarsh272001/SQL_Project_DATA_JOB_ANALYSIS/README.md

 link:[preview.sql](/project_sql/preview.sql)

 #Tools used
-- SQL: Allowing me to query the data base and find critical insights
--PostgreSQL: Database management sustem ideal for handling job postings data -Visual Studio Code: As an IDE conncected with the database for executing SQL queries -Git and GitHub: Essential for version control and sharing my SQL project
+- **SQL**: Allowing me to query the data base and find critical insights -**PostgreSQL**: Database management sustem ideal for handling job postings data -**Visual Studio Code**: As an IDE conncected with the database for executing SQL queries -**Git and GitHub**: Essential for version control and sharing my SQL project

 # Analysis
 Each query in this project is aimed at investigationg specific aspect of the Data Analyst roles available in the job market.